saivarunk/udacity-ml-azure-project-2/README.md

+We need to configure a new compute cluster Standard_DS12_v2  for the Virtual Machine Size and select 1 as the number of minimum nodes.

 Figure 5 - Compute specs are provided while creating AutoML experiment

 ![diagram](images/automl-compute.png)

 Figure 6 - Experiment name, Compuet target, Target variable is selected before creating AutoML experiment

 ![diagram](images/automl-target.png)

+On Exit criterion, reduce the default (3 hours) to 1 and reduce the Concurrency from default to 5 (this number should always be less than the number of the compute cluster)

 Figure 7 - Exit creiteria like training job time, concurrency are configured before creating AutoML experiment